 If you’ve won the auction and purchased your dream classic car, make sure you protect it in all situations.
 AIS Insurance offers Classic Car Insurance that will give you better peace of mind that your new vehicle is appropriately covered.
 In many cases, your standard Auto Insurance policy won’t fully cover your classic car.
 In addition to the regular coverage provided by a standard Auto policy, Classic Car Insurance may include Agreed Value Coverage, Spare Parts Coverage, Trip Continuation Coverage and more.

-You might be surprised to know that Classic Car Insurance can be more affordable than your regular Auto Insurance.
-This is because classic car owners don’t typically drive their vintage vehicle every day and tend to be extra careful when they do drive them.
+Surprisingly, Classic Car Insurance can be more affordable than your regular Auto Insurance.
+This is because classic car owners don’t typically drive their vintage vehicle every day making them lower risk.
+Owners also tend to be extra careful when they do drive their vintage cars.
 This decreases the risk of an accident, which in turn can reduce your Classic Car Insurance rate.

 One of our trusted Classic Car Insurance partners is Hagerty.
 They offer coverage catered explicitly for your classic car.
 You can even join the Hagerty Drivers Club which provides a 24/7 roadside assistance program specifically for collector cars.
 Since they specialize in these types of vehicles, they have services to help you find rare parts, and you’ll always be dealing with people who understand your car needs.